ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 is not likely to be a happy child.
 Through ABA therapy, a child can learn to master these crucial skills,

-and in turn, to strengthen their confidence, happiness, and feeling of wellbeing.
+and in turn, to strengthen their confidence, happiness, and feeling of wellbeing. - It can help children manage an early diagnosis.

 In the therapy world, children who are diagnosed with a behavioral disorder in their early years can be